-8.3.8 An approved fixed fire-extinguishing system should be provided in units that are not required to have this provision by section $9.9^{37}$ .

-8.3.9 Provision should be made for immediate water delivery from the fire main system at a suitable pressure, due regard being paid to the possibility of freezing, either:

-- .1 by remote starting arrangements for one of the main fire pumps.
-The starting positions should be provided at strategic locations including the navigating bridge, if any, and a normally manned control station; or - .2 by permanent pressurization of the fire main system, either - .2.1 by one of the main fire pumps; or
+- 8.3.8 An approved fixed fire-extinguishing system should be provided in units that are not required to have this provision by section 9.5. - 8.3.9 Provision should be made for immediate water delivery from the fire main system at a suitable pressure, due regard being paid to the possibility of freezing, either: - .1 by remote starting arrangements for one of the main fire pumps.
+The starting positions should be provided at strategic locations including the navigating bridge; or - .2 by permanent pressurization of the fire main system, either - .2.1 by one of the main fire pumps; or